 If you both come to an agreement that it’s time for a split, here are two tips to guide your plan:

 - Set goals for when you’ll be able to rejoin together.

 - Dedicate time before your bedtime routine to physically connect with each other.

 For Debbie and Trevor, agreeing on a game plan was crucial.
 “We were very clear in our expectations about sleeping separately,” she said.
 “It’s been amazing for our relationship.
 We both get great sleep, we’re in better moods and, as a result, we’re a better couple and parents.”

 A sleep divorce doesn’t mean goodbye forever, but it could improve your health and help your relationship flourish.

-That said, if you’re experiencing sleep disturbances, sleeping separately may help your relationship but may not resolve the big issue at hand.
+That said, if you or your partner are experiencing sleep disturbances, sleeping separately may help your relationship but may not resolve the big issue at hand.
 Make sure you seek out medical care.
 To find a Banner Health specialist near you, visit bannerhealth.com.